 - Watch out for requests to disclose personal information.
 Discover will never request that you send sensitive information such as your User ID, Password, account number, or social security number via email.

 Cyber crime is serious business, and you need to remain vigilant about the safety of your personal and financial information whenever you’re on the computer.

 - Make sure your wireless network is secure.
 An unsecured wireless network is easily accessible to outsiders, some of whom may try to access account information on your computer.
 One way to keep them out is by using a wireless router that can encrypt (scramble) the data on your network.
 Keep in mind that some routers are delivered with the encryption feature turned off.
 Check to make sure yours is on.

 - Be cautious about public access.
 Just as you can’t assume public wireless networks – such as those in Internet cafes and hotel lobbies – are secure, you can’t assume that all public computers are safe.
 Never access your accounts online using a computer that you don’t own or trust.
 The information you enter could be stored or transmitted without your knowledge, potentially for use by criminals.

-- Always use a secure website, like Discover’s online banking site, when making online transactions.
+- Always use a secure website when making online transactions.
 Generally speaking, you can tell you’re on a secure website when you see a padlock symbol in the frame of your web browser.
 Also, the website will begin with “https” rather than “http.”

 At Discover, we don’t just talk about the importance of ensuring online security, we make it a top priority.
-For example, our encryption and firewall technology help shield your personal information and our online networks from unauthorized users.
-Your account is monitored for potential fraud and we will alert you if we see anything suspicious.
-If you do have fraud on your account, a fraud specialist will work with you until your issue is resolved.
+For example, our encryption and firewall technology help shield your personal information from unauthorized users.
+If you do have fraud on your account, a fraud specialist will work with you to resolve your issue.

 The article and information provided herein are for informational purposes only and are not intended as a substitute for professional advice.